Operating a Motor Vehicle Under the Influence (OMVI)

 - Criminal Penalties for OMVI Under ORC §2929.24

-- Working with the Best OMVI Lawyer in Columbus to Clear Your Name
+- Working with the Best OMVI Lawyer in Cincinnati to Clear Your Name

 The laws regarding operating a motor vehicle while under the influence can be found in Title 45 of the Ohio Revised Statutes.
 According to ORC §4511.19 No person shall operate any motor vehicle within the state of Ohio, if, at the time of operation: